WHICH COROS WATCH FOR YOU

 1. "New to the sport, living a healthy life" : Top Wants: Low weight, Good Price, Simplicity, and this is likely your first GPS watch

-We would recommend the PACE 2.
+We would recommend the PACE 3.
 Its the lightest and cheapest watch in the line up yet has a phenomenal performance.
-The only think it lacks is trail navigation but likely as your first watch this will not be at the top of your list.
-The super light weight and especially if you have thinner wrists this will be your watch.
+The PACE 3 now gets navigation but maintains its super light weight and especially if you have thinner wrists this will be your watch.
+The PACE Pro though now can be a alternative.

-The PACE 2 is still your watch.
-While being at a great price point it is by no means a watch without capability.
+The PACE 3 is still your watch if you want the most minimal weight on your wrist.
+Probably the lightest GPS watch on the market.
+While being at a great price point it is by no means a watch without capability and now with Navigation can push out into the great unknown.
 Light weight means you will hardly notice it is there and it will not effect your running form.
 Will give you all the necessary data to help you train and manage that important race.
 This is Eliud Kipchoge's choice.
 Everything you need, nothing you don't.

 3. "Dedicated Trail Runner, no bells and whistles".
 Top Wants: Battery Life, GPS Reliability, Navigation.